AP Macroeconomics and AP

 5 and 6 test/midterm: 9:45-11:40 (this will count as a test grade for the

-marking period and for your midterm; remember… the test is
+marking period and for your midterm; remember… the test is cumulative

-cumulative from chapter 1) (60
+from chapter 1) (60

-multiple choice questions and 3 frqs;
+multiple choice questions and 3 frqs; under

-under "Essential relationships, graphs, and formulas" above,
+"Essential relationships, graphs, and formulas" above,

 and "Macroeconomics-

-Also, under "All
+formulas."
+Also, under "All of the

-of the notes we
+notes we

-study in the order we study them" above, read "Macroeconomics."
+study them" above, read "Macroeconomics." (you

 3. 11:40